cthoyt/ssslm/README.md

   used to deduplicate synonyms.
 Right now, this isn't covered but some partial solutions already exist that could be adopted.
-- This doesn't keep track of NER annotations, such as when you want to keep track of the start and end
+- This doesn't keep track of NER annotations, such as when you want to keep track of the start and end position in a full sentence or paragraph
 - This doesn't keep track of transformations done to make mappings.
 It's more oriented towards curation.